fdazen/fda-documentation/accounting.md

 ##**Credit Card Purge**

-As a security measure Frontdesk Anywhere enables you to erase, on a regular basis, the details of your guests’ credit card stored in your account.
+As a security measure Frontdesk Anywhere enables automatic erasing on a regular basis, the details of your guests’ credit card stored in your account.

  - In the Admin Settings, click on the blue link **Credit Card Purge** under section _Accounting_: